 It is important to note in advance that placement opportunities available through the Aurora Internship Program directly reflect the demand from host organisations and this sometimes comes to us very late in the day.
 For this reason some placements can be confirmed as late as two weeks prior to the scheduled commencement of the internship.
 It may not be possible to place all candidates who are eligible.

 How the selection process works

-- All applications are reviewed by the Placements team
+- On-line applications are reviewed by the Placements team

 - Interviews are conducted face-to-face Australia-wide (or by phone/Skype if necessary)

 - Following the interview, successful applicants are short-listed as eligible to be proposed for an internship

 Aurora relies completely on the demand from the various organisations and the number of placements varies for each round.
 For this reason it may not be possible to place all applicants that have made it through to this stage of the selection process.